forem/DEV-Android/README.md

 We expect contributors to abide by our underlying [code of conduct](./CODE_OF_CONDUCT.md).
 All conversations and discussions on GitHub (issues, pull requests) and across dev.to must be respectful and harassment-free.

+### System Requirements

+You will need to have Android Studio 3.4 or up installed.

 ### How to contribute

 1. Fork the project & clone locally.